chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 services such as PostgreSQL, RabbitMQ, and Solr.

 #### Why Not?
-This would introduce an inconsistency in that the current API uses JSON and this one route would not.
-We could just as well create a JSON specification with information such as type, description, metric name, etc.
+This would introduce an inconsistency in that the current API responses are all JSON and this one route would return something else.

 ## Authentication
 The `_stats` endpoint could potentially provide information useful in compromising aspects of the Chef